Online Master of Public Health

-The MPH program is recognized for its empowerment of students pursuing public health careers that focus on community health improvement.
-Our Volunteer spirit, the commitment to working hard for something larger than ourselves, and leveraging our talents, passions, and knowledge to help others in the community, are values central to our public health program.
+The MPH program empowers students pursuing public health careers that focus on community health improvement.
+Our Volunteer spirit—the commitment to working hard for something larger than ourselves—and leveraging our talents, passions, and knowledge to help others in the community, are values central to our public health program.

-To advocate for networking, partnering, consensus building, and participatory approaches for improving population health
+To advocate networking, partnering, consensus building, and participatory approaches for improving population health.

-Accreditation was first achieved in 1969 with UT’s MPH program becoming the first program outside of a school of public health to receive this recognition.
-Since 1969, the program has been successful in securing extensions of accreditation through a self-study and review process that requires approximately two years to complete.
+In 1969, our program became the first MPH program outside a school of public health to receive accreditation.
+For over 50 years, we have been successful in securing extensions of accreditation for the MPH through a self-study and review process that requires approximately two years to complete.

-Program accreditation offers substantial value to students, alumni, faculty and the university because of the distinction associated with accreditation.
-This recognition of quality, consistent with that of other accredited MPH programs, indicates that the professional preparation offered at UT has met the criteria defined by CEPH.
-Accreditation criteria have been updated over time to reflect the changing needs of the public health workforce and assure public health programs prepare students to meet the current and future needs of the workforce.
+Program accreditation offers substantial value to students, alumni, faculty, and the university because of the distinction offered.
+This recognition of quality, consistent with that of other accredited MPH programs, indicates that the professional preparation offered at UTK has met the criteria defined by the council.
+These criteria have become more rigorous over time, requiring extensive documentation.

 Our 2016 CEPH Self-Study Report is now available.
-Contact Associate Professor Kathleen Brown if you have any questions.
+Contact MPH Program Director and Assistant Professor of Practice Jennifer Russomanno via email if you have any questions.

 At UT we have cultivated a legacy of excellence in education.
 Since 1794, we have made every effort to support students in their pursuit of knowledge and are renowned for our tradition of producing high caliber academic programs and graduates.
 Today, we commit to creating an exceptional learning environment for our community of Volunteers that meets the unique needs of each student, whether they are online or on campus.

-In recognition of this effort, UT has been acclaimed as a 2021-2022 Military Friendly Gold School.
-The gold award ranking is the highest designation of Military Friendly, and reflects our institutional dedication to upholding academic policies, a campus culture, and financial aid and assistance options in support of the military community.
+In recognition of this effort, UT has been acclaimed as a 2022-2023 Military Friendly Silver School.
+The award ranking reflects our institutional dedication to upholding academic policies, a campus culture, and financial aid and assistance options in support of the military community.
 This is just one of many distinctions awarded to the University of Tennessee, Knoxville.